java-json-tools/json-patch/README.md

 ### JSON Patch

-You have to choices to build a `JsonPatch` instance: use Jackson deserialization, or initialize one directly from a `JsonNode`.
+You have two choices to build a `JsonPatch` instance: use Jackson deserialization, or initialize one directly from a `JsonNode`.
 Examples:

 ```